Mat-dp/mat-dp-core/docs/Function Reference/processes.md

 # *mat_dp_core.***Processes**

 In the abstract, a process is any describable entity or recurrence that consumes and/or produces [resources](resources.md) within a system.
-In a system typical of MAT-DP related research, a process is likely to be associated with a factory, business, or an entire industry.
+In a system typical of Mat-dp related research, a process is likely to be associated with a factory, business, or an entire industry.

 Some simplified examples are below: